heig-vd-amt2018/wp1/TESTING_FUNCTIONAL.md

 - create an app if necessary
 - delete first app in the table

-*assertion :  alert message "Application has been successfully deleted." shown* *assertion :  there is one app less at the end*<br><br>
+*assertion :  alert message "Application has been successfully deleted." shown*<br>
+*assertion :  there is one app less at the end*<br><br>